 The obvious step is to find and stop the flow of water but what is next?
 Do you have a shop vac, fans, and a dehumidifier available (and five friends)?
 You have to act now so get on the phone to dispatch Carmel’s emergency service company – Total Restoration.

-If you don’t have the time, experience or equipment to tackle this immediately, Total restoration service company is available now.
+If you don’t have the time, experience or equipment to tackle this immediately, restoration service companies are available to help.
 They’ll bring all the equipment plus years of expertise.

 Until the crew arrives, you can start by emptying out the cabinets.
 You can keep food items stored in glass or plastic containers, but throw away anything in a cardboard package or plastic bag.

 Household fans would take too long to dry out wood and particle board.
 Instead, commercial high-volume fans and structural drying dehumidifiers work much faster.
-The Total team will check the cabinets every few hours and reposition the fans as needed.
+Your restoration team will check the cabinets every few hours and reposition the fans as needed.
 They will dry behind and underneath kitchen cabinets as well.

-Depending on the extent of the water damage, Total Restoration might be able to repair kitchen cabinets and restore the finish.
+Depending on the extent of the water damage, your restoration team might be able to repair kitchen cabinets and restore the finish.
 For extremely warped or swollen cabinets, bracing structures might be used to straighten cabinet pieces.
 Once the cabinets and doors have dried, the supports can be removed.
-Then the crew will make any repairs to trim and doors before refinishing the surfaces to match.
+Then the crew will make any repairs to the trim and doors before refinishing the surfaces to match.

 Even if you act fast, you can’t always save water damaged cabinets.
 Once the particle board starts crumbling, you’ll have to replace them.
-The Total Restoration team can help you create a kitchen that is better than the original.
+A restoration team can help you create a kitchen that is better than the original.

-If you’ve had water damage in your Carmel kitchen or bathroom, the chances are that you’ll need your cabinets repaired, restored or replaced.
+If you’ve had water damage in your Carmel kitchen or bathroom, the chances are that you’ll need your cabinets repaired, restored, or replaced.
 Total Restoration’s certified water damage restoration staff go through extensive water damage training and have years of experience saving waterlogged homes in the Indianapolis area.
-Total Restoration provides 24 hour water damage restoration emergency services.
+Our team provides 24-hour water damage restoration emergency services.